klaatu01/neutron/README.md

 # Neutron - **This package is currently a Work In Progress and is NOT Production Ready**

 An [Apache Pulsar](https://github.com/apache/pulsar) client library, built with pure rust 🦀 and requires no C++ dependencies.
-Neutron is built with a focus on:

-- Extensability through Plugins.
-- Simplicity by reducing the complexity of the internal client.

 ## Features: